geckooooo/purkinje-device/README.md

 ### Color (Light Frequency)
-White LEDs are most commonly used.
-Red LEDs (around 660nm wavelengths) can be particularly effective as they penetrate closed eyelids well.
+High-intensity white LEDs (5mm or 10mm) can be used.
+Red LEDs (around 660nm wavelengths) can also be effective as they penetrate closed eyelids well.

 ### Blinking Frequency